 Undergraduate courses taught on campus must include a final assessment of students' mastery of course material (i.e., final examination) unless the provost grants an exception.
-A traditional final examination is administered at a predetermined time as specified in the official final examination schedule, and takes place at a designated location in Chapel Hill.
+A traditional final examination is written and administered at a predetermined time as specified in the official final examination schedule, and takes place at a designated location in Chapel Hill.
 Any other type of final examination is considered nontraditional.

 The final examination schedule, announced prior to the beginning of the semester, sets the day and time for each examination.
 No examination may start later than 7:00 p.m.
 Once having been established, the schedule cannot be changed.
 Traditional final examinations must be held at the day and time shown on the schedule unless an exception is granted as described below.
+No special preparation quizzes may be given during the last five days of classes (last two days of classes for summer school) before the beginning of the final examination period.
+No examination may start later than 7:00 p.m.
+Final examinations for a full course should ordinarily cover a minimum of two hours and should not exceed a period of three hours.
+Only examinations requiring an exceptional portion of practical work should be longer than three hours.

-Only the provost can grant exceptions to the scheduled day or time of a traditional examination, after review and approval by the appropriate department head and the dean.
+Only the provost can grant exceptions to the scheduled day or time and location of a traditional examination, after review and approval by the appropriate department head and the dean.
 No examination (except for laboratory sections) may be held at a time other than that specified in the general schedule except with the advance approval of the provost.